conduktor/conduktor-docs/docs/platform/navigation/chargeback.md

 The exported data will be formatted based on the selected time period:
 - Selecting **7D** or **30D** will export the relevant data broken down per day
 - Selecting **6M**, **12M** or **YTD** will export the relevant data broken down per month

+## Configure chargeback
+When you want to set this up checkout the dedicated page on how to [configure chargeback](docs/platform/guides/configure-chargeback.md).